oracle-livelabs/developer/visual-builder/studio/extend-apps/publish/publish.md

-# Test and publish the extension
+# Publish the extension

 ## Introduction

-Now that we've set up the App UI in our extension, we'll test it to make sure it's working correctly.
-We'll then publish the extension and view the App UI deployed to your Oracle Cloud Applications instance.
+Now that we've tested the App UI in our extension, we're ready to publish the extension and view the App UI deployed to your Oracle Cloud Applications instance.

 Estimated Time: 5 minutes

+### About this lab

+Publishing saves your application's code from the local branch in your workspace to the remote branch in the project's Git repository, then to the project's default (main) branch.
+While it's possible to complete each of these Git operations separately, it's simplest to do all of this at the click of a single Publish button—as we'll do in this lab.

 ### Objectives

 In this lab, you will:

-* Test your App UI's pages
 * Deploy your App UI's extension to your Oracle Cloud Application instance
 * Access the deployed extension